-We will publish our findings on the views of conservationists in various ways.
+We have published, and aim to continue to publish, our findings on the views of conservationists in various ways.
 Where possible, we will include these on this website.
-We intend to make our findings widely available to help inform debates about the future of conservation.

 This project has been approved by the Research Ethics committee at the University of Leeds.

-Your individual responses will not be identifiable either in this website or in subsequent publications.
-If you provide us with your email address, we will not share it with other parties, and will only use this to send you summarised results and to invite you to participate in the survey again in future.
+Individual responses will not be identifiable either in this website or in subsequent publications.
+When email addresses are provided, the project team will not share them with other parties, and will only use them to send summarised results and invitations to participate in future versions of the survey.